MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

    ![The customize column that's sorted](media/customize-column.png)

-   There are three entry points to access the customize features:
+   There are three entry points to access the customize feature:

    - Select next to the app that you want to customize, and then select **Customize**.